loyjoy/welcome/help/bots/processes/subprocesses/image.md

 ## Image gallery
-Add a nice image gallery for customer to swipe through.
+Add up to five images to the gallery for the customer to swipe through.
+Give the images optionally a title.